jce-il/se-class-materials/README.md

 # se-class-materials
-Material wiki for slides and instructions
+Wiki for slides and instructions